Get Your Premium Membership

 Become a Premium Member and post notes and photos about your poem like Emile Pinet.

-When I was a child, outside of Christmas, Halloween was my favorite time of year.
-I loved to make homemade costumes from old rags, to wear trick-or-treating in the neighborhood.
-And yet, for me, the most fun was carving the scariest pumpkin my mind could conceive.
-It was one of the only times I was allowed to wield a knife; and I reveled in it, turning carving pumpkins into an art.
-Dad would drive me to a farmer's pumpkin patch and let me pick out my favorite orange canvas; to showcase my artistic talents.
-I'd start by cutting into the top of the pumpkin, scalping it to gain access to its skull.
-And with my hands, I'd scoop out its brains, which felt mushy, gooey, slimly, and gross; as I removed it to make my Jack-o'-lantern.
+When I was a child, excluding Christmas, Halloween was my favorite time of year.
+I loved crafting homemade costumes from old rags to wear trick-or-treating in the neighborhood.
+And yet, I got the most fun from carving the scariest pumpkin my mind could conceive.
+It was the only time I was allowed to wield a butcher knife, and I reveled in it; to me, carving pumpkins was a form of art.
+Dad would drive me to a pumpkin patch, where I got to pick out my favorite; amongst the assorted orange canvases worthy of my artistic talents.
+And once I got back home, I'd start by scalping the top of the pumpkin to gain access to its skull.
+And with gloved hands, I'd scoop out its brains, which felt mushy, gooey, slimy, and gross; as I removed them, to make my Jack-o'-lantern.
 Then, with an eye for the hideous, I'd prepare to carve.
-Sculpting its grotesque features, I'd start by gouging out its eyes, shaping a deformed noise, and cutting a toothy grimacing smile.
-When finished, I'd proudly present my monstrosity to Mom; who'd light a candle and stick it inside my gargoyle, then she'd set it on our stoop to guard us against any evil demons that may be skulking around on this All Hallows' Eve.
+Sculpting its grotesque features, I'd start by gouging out its eyes, shaping a deformed nose, and cutting a toothy, grimacing smile.
+When finished, I'd proudly present my monstrosity to Mom; who'd light a candle and stick it inside my gargoyle.
+Then she'd set it out on our stoop to impress the neighbors, and guard us against any evil demons that may be skulking around on this All Hallows' Eve.

 Copyright © | Year Posted 2022